fluhus/biostuff/docs/index.md

 ## *Another* computational biology library?

+Well...
 Yes.
+Every library puts its emphasis on a certain audience and certain use cases.

 This one is optimized for API simplicity.
-It helps those who need quick, straightforward solutions where they are not required to learn new things.
+It helps those who need quick, straightforward solutions where they are not required to learn new concepts.
 It is also optimized for performance, as long as the optimization does not complicate the API.